 When it comes to pet stores and dedicated fish owners, you will often see goldfish tanks with air pumps inside of them.
-Air pumps do look quite impressive, especially with all of those bubbles, you may not actually have use for one.
+Air pumps do look quite impressive, especially with all of those bubbles, but do Goldfish need one?

 So, do goldfish need an air pump?
-It depends on your tank conditions and set up, if your tank meets the below criteria then you don’t really need to worry about adding an air pump;
+It depends on your tank conditions and set up, if your tank meets the below criteria then you don’t really need to worry about adding an air pump and air stone;

 - Large tank (30 gallons+).